Christie Eppler, Ph.D., LMFT

 Link: School Based Group Counseling (School Counseling) 1st Edition

 Eppler, C. (2018).
 The resilient family therapist.
 Family Therapy Magazine.
 Alexandria, VA: American Association of Marriage and Family Therapists.Link: TheResilientCouplesAndFamilyTherapist

 Selected Peer-Reviewed Articles

 - Eppler, C. (in press).
 Women’s perceptions of using short films to integrate spirituality in therapy, Journal of Systemic Therapies.

-- Fackler, M., Eppler C., Hyun, J., & Gritter, K. (in press).
+- Fackler, M., Eppler C., Hyun, J., & Gritter, K. (2018).
 Still looking for Alaska: Exploring female development after trauma.
 The ALAN Review, V(issue).
 Right to Read Column.

 - Eppler, C. (2018).
 Ecosystem in family systems theory.
 In J. L. Lebow, A. L. Chambers, & D. Breunlin (Eds.).
 Encyclopedia of Couple and Family Therapy.
 Cham, Switzerland: Springer International Publishing.Quek, K., Eppler, C., & Morgan, M. (2016).
 Teaching gender in family therapy education: reflection of cis-female students’ learning.
 Journal of Family Therapy.
 DOI: 10.1111/1467-6427.12122